Misdemeanor

 A misdemeanor (American English, spelled misdemeanour elsewhere) is any "lesser" criminal act in some common law legal systems.
 Misdemeanors are generally punished less severely than more serious felonies, but theoretically more so than administrative infractions (also known as minor, petty, or summary offences) and regulatory offences.
-Typically, misdemeanors are punished with monetary fines or community service.
+Typically, misdemeanors are punished with prison time of no longer than one year, monetary fines, or community service.

 Distinction between felonies and misdemeanors

 A misdemeanor is considered a crime of lesser seriousness, and a felony one of greater seriousness.
 The maximum punishment for a misdemeanor is less than that for a felony under the principle that the punishment should fit the crime.
 One standard for measurement is the degree to which a crime affects others or society.
 Measurements of the degree of seriousness of a crime have been developed.

 In the United States, the federal government generally considers a crime punishable with incarceration for not more than one year, or lesser penalty, to be a misdemeanor.
 All other crimes are considered felonies.
 Many US states also employ the same or a similar distinction.

 The distinction between felonies and misdemeanors has been abolished by several common law jurisdictions, notably the UK and Australia.
 These jurisdictions have generally adopted some other classification (in the UK the substance of the original distinction remains, only slightly altered): in the Commonwealth nations of Australia, Canada, New Zealand, and the United Kingdom, the crimes are divided into summary offences and indictable offences.
 The Republic of Ireland, a former member of the Commonwealth, also uses these divisions.

 In some jurisdictions, those who are convicted of a misdemeanor are known as misdemeanants (as contrasted with those convicted of a felony who are known as felons).
-Depending on the jurisdiction, examples of misdemeanors may include: petty theft, prostitution, public intoxication, simple assault, disorderly conduct, trespass, shoplifting, vandalism, reckless driving, indecent exposure, and possession of cannabis for personal use.
+Depending on the jurisdiction, examples of misdemeanors may include: petty theft, prostitution, public intoxication, simple assault, disorderly conduct, trespass, shoplifting, vandalism, reckless driving, indecent exposure, forcible touching, and possession of cannabis for personal use.